-In addition, in connection with the Loan Agreement, the Company paid certain fees to the Lender and other thirdparty service providers.
-The fees paid to the Lender were recorded as a debt discount while the fees paid to other thirdparty service providers were recorded as debt issuance cost.
+In addition, in connection with the Loan Agreement, the Company paid certain fees to the Lender and other third-party service providers.
+The fees paid to the Lender were recorded as a debt discount while the fees paid to other third-party service providers were recorded as debt issuance cost.
 These costs are being amortized using the effective interest method over the term of the Loan Agreement.
-The amortization of debt discount and debt issuance cost is included in interest expense within the condensed consolidated statements of operations and comprehensive (loss) income.
-As of September 30, 2023, the effective interest rate was 17.21%, which takes into consideration the non-cash accretion of the exit fee and the amortization of the debt discount and issuance costs.
+The amortization of debt discount and debt issuance cost is included in interest expense within the condensed consolidated statements of operations and comprehensive loss.
+As of March 31, 2024, the effective interest rate was 17.20%, which takes into consideration the non-cash accretion of the exit fee and the amortization of the debt discount and issuance costs.